Dr Titilayo Adebola

 - International Association for the Advancement of Teaching and Research in Intellectual Property

-Dr Adebola welcomes considered PhD supervision enquiries on topics relating to her research interests.
+Dr Adebola welcomes considered PhD proposals from applicants with interests in her research specialisations.

 - Geographical Indications